-How to Manage Separate Multiple Security Groups
+How to Manage Separate Multiple AWS Cloud Security Groups

 We covered how to create and manage AWS security groups.
 In this how to guide we will extend concept with creating more than a single security group and assigning multiple to a specific EC2 instance.

 Scale cloud application deployment over AWS can have different app servers, DB servers, email server, etc. It is advisable to create a separate security group for each functionality or for each port and assign to the respective cloud resources i.e. instances.

 In this guide we will create multiple security groups, each will hold the following different functionality: Database, Web App, HTTP, Email.
 The steps follow important cloud security and firewall best practices.

 At start you will have your AWS default single security group.
 Though once your cloud footprint grows and operation automation take place we strongly recommend to “separate and rule” modules of functionality using multiple security groups include defining and maintaining separate access permission policies.
 An AWS instance, can be assigned to more than a single security group.
 Once an instance is launched you can add or remove security group or just change a specific rule of that related security group.